VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/index.md

 ![schema](media/schema.png)

 !!! info
     Another concept to know is a **Variable**.
-Is is placeholder that allows clients to pass values as arguments to a query or mutation without hard-coding those values directly into the query.
+It is a placeholder that allows clients to pass values as arguments to a query or mutation without hard-coding those values directly into the query.
 Variables are defined in the query or mutation.
 They are then referenced in the query using the dollar sign ($).
 This feature makes GraphQL queries more reusable and flexible, as clients can change variable values when making requests.

 Our insrtuction provides Virto Commerce related guidelines.